Public Health and Epidemiology (SVUEK_036)

 Learning outcomes

-• define the concept of health and list main groups of health determinants;
+• define the concept of health and list the main groups of health determinants;

 • formulate practical and scientific tasks of the public health discipline;

-• classify and describe the levels of disease prevention and objectives of health promotion;
+• classify and describe the levels of disease prevention and define basic principles of screening;

 • state historic development of the concept of epidemiology and its current understanding;